Neelam-Yadav581/twitter-market-scraper/docs/TECHNICAL_APPROACH.md

 X's official API tiers that support search are paid; the assignment explicitly rules out paid APIs and the Twitter API.
-That leaves browser automation as the only option, which is why the assignment note itself suggests Selenium.

-X requires an authenticated session to view live search results, so the scraper needs *some* logged-in session before it can search at all.
-Two modes are supported (see README.md "Login setup"):
-- **Persistent profile** (recommended): the operator logs in once, manually, in a dedicated Chrome profile; the scraper reuses that session and never submits credentials itself.
-- **Direct credentials**: `src/scraper/twitter_scraper.py` logs in with the operator's own credentials (read from environment variables, never hardcoded).
+That leaves browser automation as the only option, X requires an authenticated session to view live search results, so the scraper needs *some* logged-in session before it can search at all.
+Rather than automating the login form itself, the operator logs in once, manually, in a dedicated Chrome profile (see README.md "Log into X in a dedicated Chrome profile"); the scraper reuses that session (`scraper.user_data_dir` in `config.yaml`) and never reads or submits credentials.
+An earlier version did support automating the login form directly (via environment-variable credentials), but a real account was flagged by X's automation detection ("We've temporarily limited your login") on essentially the first attempt during development, despite the rate-limiting/fingerprint-reduction measures below - that mode was removed in favor of the persistent-profile approach, which moves the actual authentication event to a normal, manual, human login instead.

-Either way, once authenticated, the scraper paginates a hashtag search page by scrolling and parsing the rendered tweet cards.
+Once authenticated, the scraper paginates a hashtag search page by scrolling and parsing the rendered tweet cards.

 **Anti-bot / rate-limit handling** (deliberately conservative, not adversarial):
 - A token-bucket rate limiter (`TokenBucketRateLimiter`, deque-based) caps actions per rolling time window.
 - Randomized delays between scroll actions avoid a fixed, easily fingerprinted cadence.
-- `--disable-blink-features=AutomationControlled` and a realistic user-agent remove the most obvious automation fingerprints.
+- `--disable-blink-features=AutomationControlled` and disabling Chrome's own
+  automation-extension/infobar remove the most obvious automation fingerprints.
-- Session cookies are persisted so repeated runs re-use a login instead of hitting the login flow (and its own bot checks) every time.
-- If the page shows a rate-limit/anti-bot marker (`selectors.RATE_LIMIT_MARKERS`), the scraper backs off exponentially with jitter rather than retrying immediately.
+- If the page shows a rate-limit/anti-bot marker (`selectors.RATE_LIMIT_MARKERS`) *and* no tweets are currently rendered (a genuine block replaces the feed entirely, unlike an incidental phrase match inside ordinary tweet text), the scraper backs off exponentially with jitter rather than retrying immediately.

-This reduces detection risk; it does not defeat CAPTCHAs or eliminate the risk of an account being challenged.
-That's a deliberate scope boundary, not an oversight.
+This reduces detection risk; it does not defeat CAPTCHAs or eliminate the risk of an account being challenged - not just a theoretical caveat, given the account-lock above.
+Anyone extending this scraper should budget for that happening again rather than treat it as unlikely.

-**Empirical finding, not just a theoretical caveat**: during development, a direct- credentials login attempt against a real account was flagged by X's automation detection ("We've temporarily limited your login") on essentially the first attempt, despite the rate-limiting/backoff/fingerprint-reduction measures above.
-This is the reason the persistent-profile login mode was added afterward - moving the actual authentication event to a normal, manual, human login meaningfully reduces (but, per the paragraph above, does not eliminate) this risk, since the automated portion of the session no longer includes submitting credentials at all.
-Anyone extending this scraper should budget for this happening again rather than treat it as unlikely.

 ## 2. Data structures and their complexity